-The Underlying Fund will invest substantially into the Schroder ISF Global Emerging Market Opportunities, whose investment objective is to provide capital growth and income by investing in equity and equity related securities of companies in emerging market countries worldwide.
+The Underlying Fund will invest substantially (i.e. up to 100% of its assets) into the Schroder ISF Global Emerging Market Opportunities, whose investment objective is to aim to provide capital growth and income in excess of the MSCI Emerging Markets (Net TR) index after fees have been deducted over a three to five year period by investing in equity and equity related securities of companies in emerging market countries worldwide.